 where $\mathcal{F}$ is the set of copy fragments computed by copy fragment detection algorithm (detailed at Appendix \ref{sec:copy_fragment_detection}), $\vert \cdot \vert$ denotes sequence length. \textbf{Copy Coverage ($\kappa$)}: the fraction of answer tokens that are covered by some copy fragment, reflecting the overall degree of lexical reuse. \textbf{Copy Density ($\delta$)}: a length-sensitive variant that emphasizes longer copied fragments, capturing whether the answer tends to copy long spans verbatim rather than isolated words.

 \paragraph{Balance}

 While maximizing copy-paste is central to our formulation, an effective answer $A$ should also remain relevant to the query $Q$ and be linguistically fluent.
 Specifically, we measure query relevance using embedding-based similarity, and fluency via perplexity.
-Thus, the CopyPaste task can be viewed as optimizing a trade-off among \textbf{faithfulness}, \textbf{query relevance}, and \textbf{fluency}.
-Unlike extractive summarization~\citep{zhang-etal-2023-extractive-summarization}, CopyPaste is query-aware and ensures fluent, context-faithful answers.
+Thus, the Copy-Paste task can be viewed as optimizing a trade-off among \textbf{faithfulness}, \textbf{query relevance}, and \textbf{fluency}.
+Unlike extractive summarization~\citep{zhang-etal-2023-extractive-summarization}, Copy-Paste is query-aware and ensures fluent, context-faithful answers.